-(This year, it’s a two-word phrase.)
 I’ve followed the practice of intention-setting with a Word of the Year for more than a dozen years now, and the reason the process works for me is that it sets a tone, a theme, a sacred contract between my soul and the universe as to what I wish to learn and how I desire my world to unfold in the coming year.

-I look at the body of work I want to create.
+Examine the body of work I want to create.

 I want to have on paper (or in a spreadsheet) what work demands of my time and my energy in the coming year.
 You may not be a writer or an artist, so the phrase “body of work” may not fit you, however, I challenge you to look at your chosen career or the soul work you desire to do and apply this concept to your life.
 Consider what you wish to achieve over the year, and what you must do to succeed.